The Foundling Hospital, Bloomsbury Fields, London

 The original Bloomsbury site is now 'Coram's Fields' — a park and children's playground.
 At its northern end, in the charity's later London headquarters, is the Foundling Museum.
 The Redhill site later became St Anne's home for the age, but the buildings no longer exist.
 The Berkhamsted premises are still home to Ashlyns School.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - London Metropolitan Archives, 40 Northampton Road, London EC1R OHB.
-(The Ancestry website also has LMA records relating to workhouses and other institutions — more details.)
-The LMA holds the Foundling Hospital records including General Registers, Petitions, Baptism Registers, Inspection Books, Nursery Books and Apprenticeship Registers.
+Holdings of Foundling Hospital records include General Registers, Petitions, Baptism Registers, Inspection Books, Nursery Books and Apprenticeship Registers.
 The LMA have also produced a guide to tracing an individual foundling.
 Due to the Data Protection Act, registers containing personal information about named individuals remain closed for 110 years.

 - Former pupils of the Foundling Hospital and their relatives can request information from closed records by contacting the Adoption and Permanent Families Service at Coram.
 The Adoption Services at Coram Family also provide a counselling service for anyone who wishes to talk about any aspect of the Foundling Hospitals history that may have affected their lives.